 Norway VAT Calculator 2026 — 25% MVA Standard Rate

-25% standard MVA · 15% food · 12% travel & culture — enter the rate shown on your Norwegian invoice
+25% standard MVA · 15% food · 12% transport & culture — enter the rate from your Norwegian receipt

 Calculator